ShantiJohnson/quizzes/quiz1.md

 6)Let and Const

-7)NPM is Node Package Manager / It manages our files and secures them.
+7)NPM is Node Package Manager / In conjuction with npmjs.com, we can leverage other code modules  to assist with working on our projects.

 8)JavaScript Object Notation

-9)When we enter npm install it installs the cloned repository and all the files it stores.
+9)When we enter npm install it communicates with NPM and installs dependancies or devDependancies.
+It reaches out to nodejs.com and downloads node_module file.

 10)Boolean, Numbers, Strings.